simonepernice/RaspBerryPiFanController/manual/manual.md

 The purpose of the log file is to check the *fan controller* parameters are correct, once the settings are good, it is suggested to disable the logging to avoid extra computational effort.

 The log file provides these pieces of information:
+* If the config file was found
+    * loglevel 0 prints if a confing file was found, if not the default values are used
 * CPU temperature and PWM percentage
-    * loglevel 0 prints it only when it changes
+    * loglevel 1 or less, prints it only when it changes
-    * loglevel 2 prints it at every check
+    * loglevel 3 or less, prints it at every check
 * Temperature check period
-    * loglevel 1 prints it only when it changes
+    * loglevel 2 or less, prints it only when it changes
-    * loglevel 4 prints it at every check
+    * loglevel 4 or less, prints it at every check
 * Parameter settings (values and where they come from: config files, forced by the program, default value)
-    * loglevel 5 prints all settings
+    * loglevel 5 or less, prints all settings